 Inhaling the aerosol propellants in cans of keyboard cleaners is yet another way teens have found to get high using household products.
 Keyboard cleaners contain fluorinated hydrocarbons as a propellant.
 This gas delivers a short, intense high that raises heart rates and can cause seizures.

-If teens inhale these substances frequently, they can damage their hearts, kidneys, and livers, as well as their do permanent damage to their brains.
-In rare cases when the heartbeat becomes wildly irregular, teens have been killed while “dusting,” as inhaling keyboard cleaner is often called.
+If teens inhale these substances frequently, they can damage their hearts, kidneys, and livers, as well as they do permanent damage to their brains.
+In rare cases when the heartbeat becomes wildly irregular, teens have been killed while “dusting,” as an inhaling keyboard cleaner is often called.